7 Mobile App Development Trends to Watch Out For in 2017

 Android Instant Apps Becoming More Common

 Similar to Progressive Web Apps, Google recently announced Android Instant Apps, which delivers exactly what its name says- it enables Android apps to run instantly.
 These apps do not need to be downloaded or installed on a device, making it possible for users to access a wider range of apps seamlessly.
 For example, if a user is sent a link from a friend, they can open it with one tap.
 This enables them to utilize a specific feature from the app without actually installing it on their own device.
 This year we’ll be seeing more apps that “run-only-as-you-need”, which will change the app industry as a whole.
-These apps are typically preview glances with a few advanced features missing.
-Android Instant apps are still in its early days, and only available for Android which is limiting, however they’re great for apps people may not use as often.
+These apps are typically previewed glances with a few advanced features missing.
+Android Instant apps are still in its early days, and only available for Android which is limiting, however, they’re great for apps people may not use as often.

 Beacons & Location-Based Technology Will Continue to Rise

 Within the last two years, we saw the advancement of location-based beacon technology and it shows no signs of slowing this year, particularly in the retail and healthcare space.
-Juniper Research predicts that by 2019, $43.3B worth of retail revenue will be generated by location based services.
+Juniper Research predicts that by 2019, $43.3B worth of retail revenue will be generated by location-based services.
 Beacons enable retailers to bridge the gap between the in-store and online experience.
 They collect valuable in-store data, location-based push notifications, and even traditional in-store metrics such as footfall.
-Personalization has become more important than ever which is a main reason why beacons are gaining traction as engagement tools to enhance the overall customer experience.
+Personalization has become more important than ever which is the main reason why beacons are gaining traction as engagement tools to enhance the overall customer experience.

 Augmented Reality & Virtual Reality Taking Hold

 A particularly important mobile app development trend to watch out for this year is augmented and virtual reality.
 With the release of Pokémon GO in 2016, there’s no surprise that AR development will continue to rise.
 Dominating the App Store, this mobile game proves AR technology has great potential to influence consumers in engaging and meaningful ways.
-Apps that utilize AR have often been perceived as promotional however, a greater number of apps have started integrating AR into utility.
+Apps that utilize AR have often been perceived as promotional, however, a greater number of apps have started integrating AR into utility.
 An example of an augmented feature for utility is Yelp’s Monocle that uses AR to make finding food and attractions quick and efficient, providing the user with a street view.